chenasraf/search-ast-parser-js/README.md

 **Input:** `(mango banana lemon) OR apple -pineapple`

-**Explanation:** One of the word: "mango", "banana", "lemon" OR "apple"; exclude all results containing "pineapple"
+**Explanation:** Either one of the words: "mango", "banana", or "lemon"; OR the word "apple";
+exclude all results containing "pineapple"

 **Output**: